-The Certified Director (Cert.Dir.) is a professional designation conferred by the Institute of Directors in Southern Africa (IoDSA).
+The Certified Director (Cert.Dir)® is a professional designation conferred by the Institute of Directors in South Africa (IoDSA).

-The designation is awarded to individuals who have successfully completed the training, online multiple-choice questions (MCQs) and written assessment.
-The entire programme is aligned with the knowledge components of the IoDSA’s Director Competency Framework™.
+The designation is awarded to individuals who have successfully met the entrance criteria; completed the pre-requisite Director Development training and associated online multiple-choice questions (MCQs); and successful complete the written exam.
+The programme is aligned with the knowledge components of the IoDSA’s Director Competency Framework™.

 - Fast track your career as a professional director